andreyto/mgtaxa/doc/running.md

 -   The generated Makeflow workflow will be executed immediately (`--workflow-run 1`).
 This means that the command will block and exit only after the processing has finished (or failed).
-This is what you typically need if you need to run only one `mgt-icm-classifier` command or a simple lineare sequence of such commands in a shell script.
-Note that you can also submit this command itself for batch execution with the usual `qsub` mechanism, so that you would not to run it on the submit node.
+This is what you typically want if you need to run only one `mgt-icm-classifier` command or a simple linear sequence of such commands in a shell script.
+Note that you can also submit this command itself for batch execution with the usual `qsub` mechanism, so that you would not have to run it on the submit node.
 This would require that the compute nodes in your cluster are allowed to submit new jobs, because this is what the master script would be doing when executing the workflow.

--   All input sequences with length less than 1000 bp (--pred-min-len-samp 1000) will be ignored.
+-   All input sequences with length less than 1000 bp (`--pred-min-len-samp 1000`) will be ignored.

 -   The optional weight file (`--inp-seq-attrib weights.csv`), if provided, will be